mkudija/notes/catholic-marriage-prep.md

 - [ ] [USCCB on Marriage](http://www.usccb.org/issues-and-action/marriage-and-family/natural-family-planning/catholic-teaching/upload/Marriage-2.pdf)
 - [ ] [Catholic Marriage](http://www.catholicpamphlets.net/pamphlets/Catholic%20Marriage.pdf), By Daniel A. Lord S.J.
 - [x] [Sex, Family and the Liberty of the Church](http://archphila.org/2016-tocqueville-lecture-on-religious-liberty-at-the-university-of-notre-dame-sex-family-and-the-liberty-of-the-church/), Archbishop Charles J. Chaput, University of Notre Dame

+### 6. Other (Books)

+- [x] *Project Holiness: Marriage as a Workshop for Everyday Saints* by Bridget Burke Ravizza and Julie Donovan Massey
+  - Deepen the friendship that you share with your spouse.
+And, together, deepen the friendship you have with God.
+  - Love one another passionately and justly.
+  - See your marraige as a fruitful place to encounter God.
+  - Practice mercy.
+  - Support one another in suffering.
+  - Be faithful.
+  - Root yourselves in a community of faith.

 #### Prayers
 - [ ] [Novena for a Happy and Faithful Marriage](http://www.josemariaescriva.info/docs/marriage-novena-st-josemaria.pdf)